mwhite4/MADpatterns/README.md

 Wang et al. (2017).
 Inefficient Crossover Maturation Underlies Elevated Aneuploidy in Human Female Meiosis.
 Cell; 168: 977 - 989

+In order to incorporate this new function, the input table for simulating 1D patterns according to the Beam-Film model has been updated.
+The appropriate format of this input table can be found in the example table (simulation_parameters.csv) that is included with the program.

 ## Known Bugs
 The simulation part of the program will fail to execute if a set of input parameters is used that leads to no simulated object receiving any precursor